MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### App is not recognized page appears

 Defender for Cloud Apps can recognize over 31,000 apps through the Cloud App Catalog (**Discover** -> **Cloud app catalog**).
-If you are using a custom app that is configured through Azure AD SSO that is NOT one of the 31,000 apps, you will come across an **App is not recognized** page.
+If you're using a custom app that is configured through Azure AD SSO that is NOT one of the 31,000 apps, you will come across an **App is not recognized** page.
 To resolve the issue, you must configure the app on the Conditional Access App Control.

 **Recommended steps**

 1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
 1. In the banner, click **View new apps**.
-1. In the list of new apps, locate the app that you are onboarding, click on the **+** sign, and then click **Add**.
+1. In the list of new apps, locate the app that you're onboarding, click on the **+** sign, and then click **Add**.
     1. Select whether the app is a **custom** or **standard** app.
-    1. Continue through the wizard, make sure that specified **User-defined domains** are correct for the app you are configuring.
+    1. Continue through the wizard, make sure that specified **User-defined domains** are correct for the app you're configuring.
 1. Verify the app appears in the **Conditional Access App Control apps** page.

 #### Request session control option appears